 - Use appropriate aseptic technique.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 TRUXIMA should be a clear to opalescent, colorless to pale yellow solution.
 Do not use vial if particulates or discoloration is present.

+Use a sterile needle and syringe to prepare TRUXIMA.
 Withdraw the necessary amount of TRUXIMA and dilute to a final concentration of 1 mg/mL to 4 mg/mL in an infusion bag containing either 0.9% Sodium Chloride, USP, or 5% Dextrose Injection, USP.
 Gently invert the bag to mix the solution.
 Do not mix or dilute with other drugs.
-Discard any unused portion left in the vial.
+Discard any unused portion left in the vial

 Diluted TRUXIMA solutions for infusion may be stored at 2°C to 8°C (36°F to 46°F) for 24 hours.